On the Topology of J-Groups: Basic Definitions and First Results

 Since $w^n=1_G$, this can be reduced to

 If we first look at the case $x=1_G$, we obtain

-which means that $\binom{n}{2}$ has to be a divisor of the order of $w$, i.e. there is a $k\in\Z$ such that
+which means that $\binom{n}{2}$ has to be a divisor of the order of $w$, i.e. there is a $k\in \mathbb{Z}$ such that

-Multiplying both sides by $2$ and dividing by $n$ yields $n-1=2k$ and hence $n$ is an odd integer.
+Multiplying both sides by $2$ and dividing by $n$ yields $n-1=2k$ and hence $n$ is an odd number.

 Let us return to a general $x\in G$ commuting with $w$.
 Plugging in $w^{\binom{n}{2}}=1_G$ into equation (\ref{eqn_nx_plus_binom}), we obtain $x^n = 1_G$ which implies that the order of $x$ is finite and a divisor of $n$.
 This completes the proof. \end{proof} Lemma \ref{lemma_order_of_w} implies that if the witness $w$ is in the center of $G$, it is of maximal order.
-This raises the question whether this is really a restriction, at least for a well-behaved class of topological group, say connected groups: \begin{question} Given a connected topological J-group $(G,w,f)$.
-Is it always true that $w$ lies in the center of the group?
-Or is it at least possible to find a different topological J-group structure $(G,w',f')$ on the given topological group $G$ such that $w'$ lies in the center? \end{question} In all the examples in this paper, the witness $w$ lies in the center; however there are examples of finite (and therefore not connected) J-groups where the order of the witness is not the maximal group order (see \cite[Example 5.5]{bernhardt2021}) and hence the witness is not central.
+One could conjecture that the witness of a topological J-group always lies in the center of the group.
+This, however, is already false for discrete J-groups as there are examples of finite J-groups where the order of the witness is not the maximal element order (see \cite[Example 5.5]{JGroups}) and hence the witness is not central.
+Also, for connected Lie groups this is false as in the nonabelian topological J-group $\widetilde{ \mathrm{SL}_{2}\!\left( \mathbb{R} \right)}$ every nontrivial element can be a witness by Corollary \ref{corollary_contractible_lie_groups}.
+There are even connected topological J-groups with a trivial center (see Example \ref{example_pronilpotent_group_with_trivial_center}).

 Considering the definition of a topological J-group one could ask whether it is possible that the self-map $f$ is a group homomorphism or that $w$ is the identity element.
 Also one could ask if $f$ can be a bijection, i.e. a permutation of the group.
-Trivially, the trivial group $\smset{1_G}$ is a topological J-group with all these nice properties.
+Trivially, the trivial group $ \left\{ 1_G \right\} $ is a topological J-group with all these nice properties.
 Interestingly, this is also the only group with these properties as the following shows: \begin{proposition} Let $(G,w,f)$ be a topological J-group.
 Then the following are equivalent: \begin{itemize} \item [(i)] $G$ is trivial. \item [(ii)] $f$ is a group homomorphism. \item [(iii)] $w=1_G$ \item [(iv)] $f$ is injective. \end{itemize} \end{proposition} \begin{proof} It is clear that (i) implies (ii).

 We will show that (ii) implies (iii): Since $f$ is a group homomorphism, we have $f(1_G)=1_G$ and $f(w^2)=(f(w))^2$.
 If we combine these two statements with $f(w)=f(1_G)$ and $f(w^2)=f(1_G)\cdot w$ from Lemma \ref{lemma_x_plus_nw}, we easily deduce that $w=1_G$.